Skip to main content

 4

-Every authorization decision is logged.
-Query the audit log to see what your agents tried to do, what was allowed, and what was blocked.
+Every authorization check is logged.
+Query the audit log from the dashboard or API to see what was allowed, denied, and why.